Certificate in Cybersecurity & the Law

 In today’s digital landscape, the risks to cybersecurity are ever-present and constantly evolving.
 As cyber threats become more sophisticated, the need for corporate leaders and legal professionals well-versed in the intricacies of cybersecurity and AI is paramount.

-Our new certificate program, Cybersecurity & the Law: Risk Management in the Digital Economy, launched in collaboration with Lincoln Alexander School of Law at Toronto Metropolitan University, is your shield against these risks.
+Our certificate program, Cybersecurity & the Law: Risk Management in the Digital Economy, launched in collaboration with Lincoln Alexander School of Law at Toronto Metropolitan University, is your shield against these risks.
+We empower our participants to navigate the legal complexities of cybersecurity, assess and manage risks, and provide expert guidance in crisis situations.

 Who should attend?